ItzzRitik/AcademicCalendar/README.md

 - Uploads a processed dataset instead of file for quick fetching.

 ## Download
-This **Academic Calendar** mobile application is packed with lot of features and ideal for any organisation, and good news it's totally free.
-Get you hands on it down below.
+This **Academic Calendar** mobile application is packed with lot of features and ideal for any organisation.
+Get you hands on it down below for free.

 [<img src="http://vshareapp.info/wp-content/uploads/2017/04/free-Download-Button-png.png" width="200">](academic_calendar.apk?raw=true)